Federated National Home Insurance Review

 Federated National is a regional insurance company that offers straightforward, no-frills home insurance at affordable rates to Florida homeowners.
-The company, also called FedNat, has negatively rated customer service.
+The company, also called FedNat, has poorly-rated customer service.

 But it's one of the more popular home insurance companies in Florida, and in some areas, it outperforms its competition.
 For those reasons, it is a solid homeowners insurance option but not among the best in the state.